 Fair weather always seems to play hard-to-get on weekends.
-During the work week, we toil under life-sucking fluorescent tubes, teased by the orgy of gorgeous solar photons just beyond the windows.
+During the work week, we toil under buzzing fluorescent tubes, teased by the orgy of photons just beyond the windows.
 But when the weekend arrives, too often it seems to bring gray, drooling skies with it.

-Well, it’s not our imaginations, it seems… a 1998 study shows that it is significantly more likely to rain on a weekend than a weekday.
-To make matters worse, it’s appears to be OUR fault, because we insist on continuing to operate these internal-combustion monstrosities.
+Well, it’s not our imaginations, it seems.
+A 1998 study shows that it is significantly more likely to rain on a weekend than a weekday.
+To make matters worse, it appears to be OUR fault, because it is likely due to the emissions from our internal-combustion conveyances.
 Stupid climate karma.

 From the article: